tlienart/Xranklin.jl/docs/syntax/extensions.md

 You can add footnotes like you would a reference link except the reference must start with  a caret `^` so for instance `[^1]` or `[^note about x]`.
 Footnotes get automatically numbered by order of appearance on the page.
 The "definition" of the footnote can be placed wherever is convenient in the Markdown.
-On the page, however, they will be placed at the end in the order in which they appear.
+On the page however, they will be placed at the end in the order in which they appear.

 \showmd{
   Some point we want to add a note to.[^a note]